salma6698/Stat-6545-Assignment-1/README.md

 Therefore, the proposal distribution is chosen as N (2, 0.8).

-To find the acceptance of a sample we need to compare the ratio of target density f (x) and the proposal density g (x).
+To find the acceptance of a sample we need to compare the ratio of target density f(x) and the proposal density g(x).

 The acceptance ratio $$= \frac{f(x)}{M.g(x)}$$ for all x.
 We have to estimate M such that
-M. g(x) ≥ f (x) for all x.
+$$M. g(x) ≥ f(x)$$ for all x.
 This means the proposal density dominates the target density.

 **Result from R code:**